biketronic/T2000SXe-BIOS/README.md

 use the write script.
 Or not
 Edit -> Patch Program -> Apply patches to input file.

-Result - does not even display splash page - just a blinking underline type cursor
+Result - does not even display splash page - just a blinking underline type cursor - should give an error!

+Try bypassing checksum - 7960 - jnz memory verify fail - set to nop

+7960 153926FFFEBF3975 -> 75 -> 90 = NOP  & 796B